sebwinte/cc2/README.md

 Installation and requirements
 -----------------------------
-Clone this repo and start installing all requirements.
+Clone this repo and install all requirements.
 For this simply run:
 ```python
 pip install -r requirements.txt
 ```